Stability of sharp Fourier restriction to spheres: Introduction

 for $\xi = (\xi_1, \xi_2, \ldots, \xi_d) \in B_{4} \subset \R^d$, where $G:\mc{D}_{4} \subset\C \to \C$ is an even analytic function of one complex variable.
 In fact, given such conditions on $\widehat{g}$, then $G(z)$ is simply $\mc{G}(z, 0, \ldots, 0)$ for $z \in \mc{D}_{4}$.
 Conversely, given $G: \mc{D}_{4} \subset \C \to \C$ even and analytic, we can write $G(z)= \sum_{\ell=0}^{\infty} c_{\ell} z^{2\ell}$ (with this series being absolutely convergent for any $z$ with $|z| < 4$) and then $\widehat{g}(\xi_1, \xi_2, \ldots, \xi_d) := \sum_{\ell=0}^{\infty} c_{\ell} (\xi_1^2 + \xi_2^2 + \ldots + \xi_d^2)^{\ell}$ defines a radial function on $B_4$ that admits an analytic continuation to $\mc{D}_4 \subset \C^d$.}

-Finally, let us further comment on the motivation behind the regularity conditions (R1)--(R3), (R4.A) and (R4.C).
-The first one is there simply to preserve the natural radial symmetry of the problem.
-In order to understand where the other ones come from, we must say a few words about the {common} strategy for the {proofs of Theorems \ref{Thm1} and \ref{Thm1b}}.
+Let us briefly comment on the motivation behind the regularity conditions.
+In Section \ref{Sec_9} we discuss how the radiality condition in (R1), the non-negativity condition in (R1), and the smallness condition in \eqref{20210525_09:45} and \eqref{20210710_19:14} (associated to (R2.A) and (R2.C), respectively) are reasonable assumptions, in the sense that if one of them is removed, then it is possible to construct explicit examples of perturbations $g$ for which the constant functions do not maximize \eqref{20210524_17:54}.
+As far as the proof strategy for Theorems \ref{Thm1} and \ref{Thm1b} is concerned, and how the assumptions play a role, we highlight the following aspects.
+The radiality condition in (R1) is present in order to preserve the natural radial symmetry of the problem.
 As in the predecessors \cite{COS15, Fo15}, which treat the case $g = {\bf 0}$, the strategy can be divided into three main steps: \begin{itemize} \item[I.] Symmetrization; \item[II.]
 Magical identity and an application of the Cauchy--Schwarz inequality; \item[III.]
-Spectral analysis of a quadratic form. \end{itemize} Step I, in which we reduce the search of maximizers to non-negative and even functions, is similar to the one in \cite{COS15, Fo15}, using condition (R3) and the $L^1$--hypothesis in (R2).
+Spectral analysis of a quadratic form. \end{itemize} Step I, in which we reduce the search of maximizers to non-negative and even functions, is similar to the one in \cite{COS15, Fo15}, using the non-negativity condition in (R1).
 On the other hand, Steps II and III bring new insights.
 In \cite{Fo15}, Foschi had the elegant idea of introducing what we call a magical geometric identity to deal with the singularity of the two-fold convolution of the surface measure of the sphere at the origin: if $(\omega_1, \omega_2, \omega_3, \omega_4) \in (\sph{d-1})^4$ are such that $\omega_1 + \omega_2 + \omega_3 + \omega_4 = 0$, then